 Scripps Genomic Medicine is using advanced genetic sequencing technologies to bridge the gap between discovery, translation and treatment.
 These studies provide an amazing opportunity to find underlying genetic causes for cancer, cardiovascular disease, diabetes, arthritis and many other conditions.

 To take advantage of this technology, Scripps Health formed Scripps Genomic Medicine (SGM).
-In collaboration with the Scripps Translational Science Institute (STSI), SGM is building a massive database of genetic information, genotyping and storing genetic data from thousands of people.
+In collaboration with Scripps, SGM is building a massive database of patient samples in order to provide genotyping and genetic data storage.
 This information could help identify genes that preserve health or those that cause disease.
 This information will spur drug discovery and advancer personalized medicine.

 Scripps Genomic Medicine conducts a variety of studies to identify genetic variations that cause disease or preserve health:

-- In collaboration with STSI, Scripps Genomic Medicine created bio-repositories of genetic information from patients suffering from cancer, migraines, Parkinson’s, cardiovascular disease, diabetes, and other conditions.
-This data could lead to new insights into disease and new treatments.
+- In collaboration with Scripps Clinic, Scripps Genomic Medicine created bio-repositories of various biological samples from patients suffering from cancers, migraines, Parkinson’s disease, cardiovascular disease, diabetes and other conditions.
+The data extracted from these samples could lead to new insights into disease and new treatments.

 - Even the best designed drugs don’t work on everyone.
 Often, our DNA will tell us whether we can metabolize a specific drug.
 Recent work has found genetic markers which indicate whether the blood thinner Plavix will work on specific patients.
 The ability to personalize drug treatment may be one of the most profound benefits of genomic medicine.